Updated Sept 2020

-- It provides her comfort - as she pulls it up close to her face and smells and snuggles it each night.
+- It provides them comfort - Remy pulled it close to her face and smelled and snuggled it each night.
+Mikey likes to chew on the tab.
 (A reason why we keep using it, even in hot climates).

-- It's part of her sleep routine and signals bed time for her (which is an awesome trick when you're flying or on the go and need to force a nap, just pop that sleep sack on and bam! - her eyelids start to droop.)
+- It's part of their sleep routine and signals bed time for them (which is an awesome trick when you're flying or on the go and need to force a nap, just pop that sleep sack on and bam! - the eyelids start to droop.)

-- And most importantly at this age: it keeps her in her crib.
+- And most importantly at the toddler age: it keeps them in the crib.

 A wearable blanket

-keeps Remy in her crib at night (she has yet to figure out she can unzip it, but if your kid is on the genius track- just put the sack on inside out or backwards and you should be set.)
+keeps my kids in their crib at night (Remy never tried to unzip hers, but if your kid is on the genius track- check out our tips

 (Note: if Remy escaped her room to cuddle me, and slept at night like a deadbody, like I do, I'd welcome her with open arms out of that crib.
 Unfortunately this is not the case.
 She sleeps like a frickin ninja and kicks and moves around constantly, resulting a terrible night of sleep for both of us.
-In short - she is not a good bed sharer, and thus she shall remain in her crib until she is a teenager.
-JK...
-Kinda...)
+In short - she is not a good bed sharer and as such I do what I can to keep her in her crib/bed at night.)

 Long live the sleep sack!